-A total of 60 L. tridentata shrubs with developed floral buds and minimal perennial understory were chosen across the study site haphazardly (mean width: 336 cm, mean height: 209 cm).
+A total of 60 L. tridentata shrubs with developed floral buds and minimal perennial understory were chosen evenly distributed across the first study site (mean shrub width: 336 cm, mean height: 209 cm).
 Paired shrub-open microsites were selected inside the dripline of the focal shrub and a minimum of 1.5 m away in an open area respectively.
 Both microsites were sampled on the south side of the shrub to minimize shading and were paired to minimize variation due to environmental heterogeneity.
 To separate floral and non-floral interaction pathways, interactions were tested prior to focal shrubs blooming and repeated using the same shrubs after they had entered into full bloom.
 Shrubs with fewer than five open blooms were considered non-blooming (“pre-blooming”).
 The mean number of blooms per shrub of the ‘blooming’ treatment was 300.2 (min: 102, max: 1080).
 The repeated-measures study design was chosen to measure relative changes in interactions with natural shrub phenology and to reduce between shrub variability.
 In two cases, a focal shrub did not bloom within the study period and was replaced by a different blooming shrub.

 Visitation and Pollen Deposition

 M. glabrata were gathered freshly each morning from nearby (< 3 km) populations where they seasonally coexist with L. tridentata.
 These plants were transplanted into 15 cm diameter black pots and one pot was placed at each microsite for a total of six shrub/open pairs per day.
 Conspecific floral density influences pollinator visitation (Bosch and Waser 2001).
 Therefore, transplants of similar size, floral number and habit were paired between paired microsites, but left to vary between replicates.
 The mean number of flowers per pot was 10 (min 6, max 20) Polaroid Cube+ HD video cameras (1080p) were used to record pollinator activity to each potted M. glabrata.
-Recording took place between 11:30 am and 4:00 pm (mean length: 1:19 hr:min).
+Visitations were recorded from 11:30 am to 4:00 pm (mean length: 1:19 hr:min).
 The use of video technology allows for higher temporal resolution and replication beyond what is possible using traditional in situ observations (Lortie et al. 2012).
-Ten days of pre-blooming trials (60 shrub/open pairs) were conducted between April 10 and April 20 and ten days of blooming trials (60 shrub/open pairs) between April 21 and May 2.
-To test for any influence of naturally co-occurring annuals and blooming shrubs, heterospecific annual floral density was measured within a 0.25 m2 quadrat in each microsite and the number of heterospecific shrubs in bloom were counted within a 2 m radius of each microsite.
+Ten days of pre-blooming trials (60 shrub/open pairs) were conducted between April 10 and April 20, and ten days of blooming trials (60 shrub/open pairs) were recorded between April 21 and May 2.
+To test for any influence of naturally co-occurring annuals and blooming shrubs, heterospecific annual floral density was measured within a 0.25 m2 quadrat in each microsite with the phytometer in the center of each plot, and the number of heterospecific shrubs in bloom were counted within a 2 m radius of each microsite.
 The number of open flowers for each L. tridentata shrub were counted at the same time.